 Hurley, G. (2016).
 Community archives, community clouds: Enabling digital preservation for small archives.
 Archivaria, 82, 129-150.

 Hurley, G. (2015).
 Student publications at UBC’s School of Library, Archival and Information Studies: An anecdotal bibliography.
 See Also, 1(1), 1-9.

 Szabo, I., Hurley, G., Cavaghan, S., & Irwin, D. E. (2014).
 A call for the preservation of images, recordings, and other data in association with avian genetic samples, and the introduction of a solution: OMBIRDS.
 The Auk, 131(3), 321-326. doi: 10.1642/AUK-13-237.1

-Hurley, G. (forthcoming).
+Hurley, G. (2019).
 Digital bibliodiversity at Scholars Portal: Bridging standards and practices for e-books preservation.
 In J. Myntti & J. Zoom (Eds.)
-Digital preservation in libraries: Preparing for a sustainable future.
+Digital preservation in libraries: Preparing for a sustainable future (pp.179-202).
 Chicago: Association for Library Collections & Technical Services, American Library Association.